datawire/ambassador-docs/docs/cloud/latest/sso/index.md

 title: "Single Sign On"
 ---

+import NewSsoUrl from './SsoUrl.js' import NewCopy from './Copy.js';

 # Single Sign On Overview

-XXX: It may make sense to combine this and the Ship team docs under a single section, but for the moment to avoid merge conflicts this will be a separate section.

 Ambassador Cloud supports Single Sign on via SAML 2.0.
 In order to configure Single Sign On you will need to contact a member of the <a href="/about-us/support">Ambassador Support team</a>.